- Scenic, breathtaking mountain flight from Kathmandu to Lukla to Kathmandu.

 Day 12: Pheriche to Phortse (3810m) via Pangboche 5-6hrs

-After breakfast trek from Phortse village to Monjo village, which will take approximately 6 hours.
-From Phortse village the trail drops sharply down to the Dudh Kosi River for about 20 minutes, cross the bridge and reach to Phortse Thangka.
-We ascend steep up to Mongla Hill (3973m) for about one and half hour.
-From Mongla Hill offers you the excellent views of Aama Dablam, Thamserku, Kusum Khangkaru, Kongde Ri and Tawache peak.
-At Mongla Hill enjoy the leisurely lunch exploring the panoramic mountain views.
-From here descend all the way to famous village Khumjung.
-The Khumjung village is said to be the largest settlements of Khumbu region.
+From Phortse village the trail drops sharply down to the Dudh Kosi River for about 20 minutes, crossover the bridge, and arrive at Phortse Thenga.
+And then it is a steep uphill climb for about an hour to Mong La.
+Mong La offers excellent views of Ama Dablam, Thamserku, Kusum Kanguru, Kongde Ri, and Tawache peak.
+After lunch at Mong La, we descend to Khumjung, the largest village in the Khumbu region.
 There is well equipped High school established by Sr. Edmond Hilary in 1960.
-In the afternoon interact with the school students and teachers at the school and explore the Khumjung village to observe the Sherpa culture tradition and living style of local people in Khumbu region.
-Overnight at lodge in Khumjung village.
+In the afternoon interact with the school students and teachers at the school and explore the Khumjung village to observe the Sherpa culture tradition and living style of local people.
+Overnight in a trekkers lodge.

 Day 18: Departure